shopsys/shopsys/docs/extensibility/framework-extensibility.md

       }
 }
 ```
-**Luckily, you do need to fix the annotations manually, there is the [Phing target `annotations-fix`](../introduction/console-commands-for-application-management-phing-targets.md#annotations-fix), that handles everything for you.**
+**Luckily, you do need to fix the annotations manually.
+There is the [Phing target `annotations-fix`](../introduction/console-commands-for-application-management-phing-targets.md#annotations-fix), that handles everything for you.**

 ### Problem 2
 There might be yet another problem with static analysis when extending framework classes.
 Imagine the following situation:

-- In framework, there is `ProductFacade` that has `ProductRepository` property
+- In the framework, there is `ProductFacade` that has `ProductRepository` property
 ```php
 namespace Shopsys\FrameworkBundle\Model\Product;